cloudmesh-community/book/chapters/msg/graphql.md

 union ComputeType = Container | VirtualMachine
 ```

-Now when we write a GraphQL query to fetch the `ComputeType`
+Now when we write a GraphQL query to get the `ComputeType`
 information, we can ask some of the common fields and some of the
 specific fields conditionally.
 In the next example we request
 `AllComputeTypes` with common fields like `id`, `name` and fields